-Should You Leave the Water Bowl Down for Your Dog All Day?
+Should You Leave The Water Bowl Down For Your Dog All Day?

 While it's true that every animal needs water to survive, there are some animals, like the koala, sand cat, and kangaroo rat, that can go their entire lives without drinking a drop of the stuff because they get all their hydration from their food.
 Dogs, on the other hand, are not one of these creatures.
 Dogs need regular access to water to avoid dehydration, which can be dangerous and even deadly.